 We prohibit the use of bp funds or resources to support any political candidate or party.
 We recognize the rights of our employees to participate in the political process and these rights are governed by the applicable laws in the countries where we operate.

 In the US we provide administrative support for the bp employee political action committee (PAC), which is a non-partisan committee that encourages voluntary employee participation in the political process.
 All bp employee PAC contributions are reviewed for compliance with federal and state law and are publicly reported in accordance with US election laws.

 We co-operate and engage with governments, regulators and legislators in the development of proposed policies relevant to our business.
 These policies can affect us in a wide range of areas – from tax and employment issues to safety or the energy transition.
 This co-operation and engagement may include direct lobbying on specific policy proposals by our own employees, through broader advocacy via research work or supporting think tanks, to communications activities and advertising.
-For example, we are working with Washington state legislature in support of a cap-and-invest bill for GHG emissions.

 Read more about our advocacy on carbon pricing.